 Food Provided: none, but food is readily available at Sheraton and nearby restaurants

-We still have space available at the Gala Dinner & Auction, but you need to get your ticket now!
+We still have space available at the Gala Dinner & Auction, but you need to get what is binary options trading your ticket now!
 The last day to purchase tickets for the Gala night is 9/20, by close of business (Hawaii time) on Tuesday.

 General admission tickets can still be purchased at the door.